lisp3r/bluetooth-thermal-printer/README.md

 #### Print

-Pokets each of 132 bytes.
+Packets each of 132 bytes.

 Service: `0xae30`, Characteristic: `0xae01` (**WRITE NO RESPONSE**)